Skip to main content

 Layers

-Layers class is currently an experimental component of the Mappedin SDK.
+Layers class is currently an experimental component of Mappedin JS.
 While in this state, some features may not behave as intended and APIs may be changed.
 Experimental features are being tested together with early adopters to fine-tune them.

 Maps are made up of multiple layers that combine show a complete map.
 The layers of a map will vary from map to another.
 They may include elements such as walls, floors, rooms, furniture, kiosks and any other group of elements that are visually represented on the map.